In this article, we will talk about password security and explain the various security measures for logging in to Firi.

 How does hacking work?
 You might think hackers use clever methods to crack your password.
 That they are sitting in dark rooms and "hacking" your password.
 But the truth is that in most cases, YOU are the one being hacked – by the swindlers tricking you into giving them your password.
 The most common way this happens is by being tricked into clicking on links in emails.
 These emails will pretend to be from someone you know or from a company or organization you trust.
 You should therefore always be careful, and double-check the sender when you receive links by e-mail.
 We will return to this in the next section.

-But there are also other methods that swindlers use.
+But there are also other methods that scammers use.
 For instance, they might get in touch with you directly and make you trust him or her.
-You may want to pay special attention to suspicious phone calls or people you meet on dating apps/ websites.
+Be aware of suspicious phone calls or people who contat you directly on social media og dating apps.

 Phishing, or electronic information fraud, is when a cyber-criminal tries to manipulate someone into acting in a particular way so that the scam-artist can gain access to sensitive information.
-This could be tricking someone into opening an email attachment, clicking on a link, paying fake bills, clicking on fake updates on websites, etc. Phishing attempts are most often made by e-mail, but social media has also recently been widely used as an arena for targeting people.
-The swindlers can pretend to be someone you know and trust.
+This could be tricking someone into opening an email attachment, clicking on a link, paying fake bills, downloading files on websites, etc. Phishing attempts are most often made by e-mail, but social media has also been widely used to target people.
+The scammers can pretend to be someone you know and trust.

-If you follow the advice about passwords and security in this article, and are careful not to share passwords and other personal information, you will probably be well protected against hacking and fraud.
-We recommend you acquaint yourself with the term“social engineering” to understand how fraud works.
+If you follow our advice regarding passwords and security, and you are careful not to share passwords or other personal info, you will probably be well protected.
+We recommend you learn more about “social engineering” to understand how fraud works.
 Here is a YouTube video that explains the concept of social engineering.

 Do you believe someone has tried to defraud you?
 Contact [email protected] immediately.